Active Learning Basics#

 \[ \alpha_t(\mathbf{x}) \approx \frac{1}{2}\frac{\sigma_t^2(\mathbf{x})}{\sigma^2(\mathbf{x})}. \]

-In this case, we for the same epistemic uncertainty level, we would prefer to make observations in regions where the measurement noise is smaller.
+In this case, for the same epistemic uncertainty level, we would prefer to make observations in regions where the measurement noise is smaller.

 Uncertainty sampling is known to put more emphasis on the boundaries of the input space.
 This is because the model is more uncertain in these regions.
 This is not always desirable.
 MacKay in the paper cited above develops some other information acquisition functions that attempt to maximize the expected information gain about the model in a specific region of interest.
 Another way to construct information acquisition fucntions is to think about the value of information.